dsidavis/DSIWeb/content/articles/services/office_hour.md

-Duncan Temple Lang (Director of the Data Science Initiative & Professor, Dept. of Statistics) will hold drop-in consulting/office hours on all things Digital and Data Science (Statistics, Applied Computing, Visualization, Workflows, Reproducability, ...).
+Duncan Temple Lang (Director of the Data Science Initiative & Professor, Dept. of Statistics) will hold drop-in consulting/office hours on all things Digital and Data Science (Statistics, Applied Computing, Visualization, Workflows, Reproducibility, ...).
 Stop by or, better yet, [email us](mailto:datascience@ucdavis.edu) ahead of time.